ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Invites {#invites}

-> **TODO**: For now, the invite flow implies that the user has to explicitly
-> accept by adding one or more clients via external commit as part of the "Join"
-> flow.
-In the future, we can either make the "Invite" flow more versatile and
-> allow for Welcome based invitations, or create an additional "Add" flow, that
-> allows participants to add other users (and their clients) directly via
-> Welcome.

 An *invite* is when a user (or more specifically, a user's client) adds another user to the list of participants in the `invite` state.